What Tenants Can Do TODAY

 What Voters Can Do TODAY

-- Tell your state representative and senator you support HB1563, livable rental housing, and fair eviction laws.
+- Contact your state representative and senator and let them know you support equitable policies that assure livable rental housing, and fair eviction laws.
 Refer them to this website.
 Don’t know who your current elected representatives are?
 This website can help.

 - When candidates for office ask you to vote for them, ask them if they support the implied warranty of habitability and repeal of the failure to vacate statute in Arkansas, or whether they favor Arkansas’s current place, dead last in tenants’ rights.
 Refer them to this website.